o3de/o3de.org/content/docs/userguide/set-speed.md

+description: ' Use the Set Speed node in the &ALYlong; &script-canvas; editor to set the time of day''s current speed multiplier. '
+slug: set-speed
+title: Set Speed
+---
 # Set Speed<a name="set-speed"></a>

 Sets the current time of day speed multiplier\.
 The value is specified in conversion units of hours per second\.